AriFordsham/GHCWiki/building/porting.md

 <H>$ make
 ```

-**NOTE**: ./libraries/unix/dist-install/build/System/Posix/Files.hs
+**NOTE**: ./libraries/unix/dist-install/build/System/Posix/\*.hs gets
-gets filled with struct stat offsets and size for the host, not the
+filled with offsets, sizes, etc. for the host, not the target.
+This
-target.
-This needs to be fixed by hand after make, and then run make
+needs to be fixed by hand after make (marked by "LINE"), and then run
-again to generate Files.hc****
+make again to generate \*.hc****

 You may need to work around problems that occur due to differences